-6. RECORDING.
+- 6. RECORDING.
 Upon signing, this Agreement shall be immediately recorded at the St. Clair County Register of Deeds office.
-A true copy of the Agreement, as recorded, shall be provided to the Drain Commissioner.
+A true copy of the Agreement, as recorded, shall be provided to the Drain Commissioner. - 7.
+AMENDMENT.

-7. AMENDMENT.
 This Agreement may not be amended without the express written consent of the St. Clair County Drain Commissioner.

-Dated this , , ,
+Dated this day of , .

 DEVELOPER:

-State of Michigan)) SS: County of St. Clair)
+State of Michigan)) SS:

+County of St. Clair)

-On this day of , 2013, before me personally appeared , to me known to be the person described in and who executed the foregoing instrument and acknowledged that he / she / they had authority to execute the foregoing instrument and executed same as his/ her / their free act and deed.
+On this day of , 2023, before me personally appeared be the person described in and who executed the foregoing

+/ she / they had authority to execute the foregoing her / their free act and deed.

 Notary Public, St. Clair County, MI Acting in St. Clair County, MI My Commission Expires:

-Drafted By:
+Drafted By: When Recorded Return To:

-Timothy J. Lozen, Esq.
-901 Huron Ave., Ste.
-4 Port Huron, MI 48060 When Recorded Return To:
+Timothy J. Loze 901 Huron Ave Port Huron, MI ., Ste.
+4 [Developer]

-[Developer]

-H-8 EGLE-WRD MI0059528 v1.0 Approved Issued On:12/26/2018 Expires On:10/01/2023